 Despite being a relatively small country, the Netherlands boasts a huge variety of museums that reflect all aspects of Dutch art, culture, and history.
-In fact, Amsterdam alone is home to more than 50 museums, many of which are famous throughout the world.
-With such a high density of museums, it is hardly surprising that these institutes cover an impressive range of topics, centering on everything from famous art and historical milestones to modern science and cinematography.
-With so many museums to choose from, however, knowing which are worth visiting can be a challenge.
-With this in mind, we’re here to help whittle down the options with our pick of the best museums in the Netherlands to satisfy all interests.
+Amsterdam alone is home to more than 50 museums, many of which are famous throughout the world.
+With so many on offer, it comes as no surprise that Dutch museums cover an impressive range of topics.
+From Golden Age art and World War II history to post-modern architecture and modern science, there is to satisfy all interests.
+Just check out these top museums in the Netherlands.

 Want to explore the best of Dutch culture?
 Then check out online ticketing platform Tiqets and buy tickets to top museums, attractions, and cultural events throughout the Netherlands.
 Whether you purchase them in advance or last minute, you can get digital tickets instantly sent to your phone with no fuss.

-1. The Rijksmuseum
+1. The Rijksmuseum, Amsterdam

-2. Van Gogh Museum
+2. Van Gogh Museum, Amsterdam

-Also located on Museumplein in Amsterdam, the Van Gogh Museum is another essential stop for those interested in Dutch art.
-Here you can find most of Van Gogh’s work, including 200 of his paintings and 500 of his drawings.
-These include his most famous works Sunflowers, Almond Blossom, and The Potato Eaters, plus many of his earliest self-portraits.
-The permanent collection also includes important works by van Gogh’s 19th-century contemporaries including Gauguin, Toulouse-Lautrec, and Monet at the museum.
-There are often temporary or visiting exhibitions which concentrate on the same time period.
-This includes the 2020 exhibition ‘Your loving Vincent’, which offers a unique opportunity to see Van Gogh’s greatest letters alongside his masterpieces.
+Also located on Museumplein, the Van Gogh Museum is another essential stop for those interested in Dutch art.
+Most of Van Gogh’s work, including 200 of his paintings and 500 of his drawings, are on display here.
+These include his most famous masterpieces Sunflowers, Almond Blossom, and The Potato Eaters, alongside many of his earliest self-portraits.
+The museum’s permanent collection also includes important works by Van Gogh’s contemporaries from the 19th century; namely Gauguin, Toulouse-Lautrec, and Monet.
+Depending on when you visit, you might be lucky enough to catch a temporary exhibition which focuses on the same period.
+One such exhibit, Your Loving Vincent, offers visitors a unique opportunity to see the artist’s greatest letters alongside his masterpieces.

 Van Gogh Museum, Museumplein 6, 1071 DJ Amsterdam

-3. Anne Frank House
+3. Anne Frank House, Amsterdam

 Anne Frank House, Westermarkt 20, 1016 GV Amsterdam

-4. Frans Hals Museum
+4. Frans Hals Museum, Haarlem

-Frans Hals Museum – Hof, Groot Heiligland 622011 ES Haarlem
+Frans Hals Museum – Hof, Groot Heiligland 62, 2011 ES Haarlem

-5. NEMO Science Museum
+5. NEMO Science Museum, Amsterdam

 NEMO Science Museum, Oosterdok 2, 1011 VX Amsterdam

-6. Kröller-Müller Museum
+6. Kröller-Müller Museum, Otterlo

 Kröller-Müller Museum, Houtkampweg 6, 6731 AW Otterlo

-7. Zaans Museum
+7. Zaans Museum, Zaanse Schans

 Zaans Museum, Schansend 7, 1509 AW Zaandam

-10. Groninger Museum
+10. Groninger Museum, Groningen